 Last year, with overwhelming interest by families of students of color, the school hosted two families of students of color affinity group meetings.
-These meetings provided an opportunity for families of students of color to meet, get to know each other, and discuss the unique needs and perspectives of FSM’s students of color.
+These meetings provided an opportunity for families of students of color to meet, get to know each other, and discuss the unique needs and perspectives of FSMN’s students of color.
 We also hosted a discussion facilitated by the YWCA’s racial justice department on “How to Talk With Kids About Race.”
 We had a second follow-up meeting with interested parents to deepen the original discussion.

 My Work as Diversity Coordinator

 My role as diversity coordinator is multifaceted.
 I serve on the equity and justice committee communicating the school’s diversity work to the committee, and partnering with the committee to plan events and evaluate the school’s policies and practices.
 I coordinate and attend the MAIS (Minnesota Association of Independent Schools) diversity affinity group meetings, in which diversity practitioners from the area MAIS schools meet and discuss what’s happening in their schools around issues of diversity, equity, and inclusion, as well as share best practices and resources with each other.
-I also serve on the equity and justice committee for ISACS (Independent School Association of the Central States), FSM’s accreditation organization.
+I also serve on the equity and justice committee for ISACS (Independent School Association of the Central States), FSMN’s accreditation organization.
 This committee advises ISACS board and staff on issues of equity and justice in independent schools.